 Note: This core Pelican functionality does not create sub-sites (e.g. example.com/de) with translated templates for each language.
-For such advanced functionality the i18n subsites plugin can be used.
+For such advanced functionality the i18n_subsites plugin can be used.

-Pelican uses the article's URL "slug" to determine if two or more articles are translations of one another.
+By default, Pelican uses the article's URL "slug" to determine if two or more articles are translations of one another.
+(This can be changed with the ARTICLE_TRANSLATION_ID setting.)
 The slug can be set manually in the file's metadata; if not set explicitly, Pelican will auto-generate the slug from the title of the article.